-River Valley Community College is accredited by the New England Association of Schools and Colleges, Inc. (NEASC) through its Commission on Institutions of Higher Education.
+River Valley Community College is accredited by the New England Commission of Education.
+(NECHE) through its Commission on Institutions of Higher Education.

-Accreditation of an institution of higher education by NEASC indicates that it meets or exceeds criteria for the assessment of institutional quality periodically applied through a peer review process.
+Accreditation of an institution of higher education by NECHE indicates that it meets or exceeds criteria for the assessment of institutional quality periodically applied through a peer review process.
 An accredited college or university is one which has available the necessary resources to achieve its stated purposes through appropriate educational programs, is substantially doing so, and gives reasonable evidence that it will continue to do so in the foreseeable future.
 Institutional integrity is also addressed through accreditation.

-Accreditation by the New England Association is not partial but applies to the institution as a whole.
+Accreditation by the New England Commission of Higher Education is not partial but applies to the institution as a whole.
 As such, it is not a guarantee of every course or program offered, or the competence of individual graduates.
 Rather, it provides reasonable assurance about the quality of opportunities available to students who attend the institution.

-Inquiries regarding the accreditation status by the NEASC should be directed to the administrative staff of the institution.
+Inquiries regarding the accreditation status by the NECHE should be directed to the administrative staff of the institution.
 Individuals may also contact:

-Commission on Institutions of Higher Education

-New England Association of Schools and Colleges

-3 Burlington Woods Dr., Suite 100

-Burlington, Massachusetts 01803

-781-425-7700 • Toll Free 855-886-3272
+New England Commission of Higher Education 3 Burlington Woods Dr., Suite 100 Burlington, Massachusetts 01803 781-425-7700 • Toll Free 855-886-3272 e-mail: info@neche.org